Benefits of Membership

 The BCYCNA exists to serve our member newspapers and to promote the community newspaper industry.
 Some of the benefits members enjoy are:

 - Participation in the annual Ma Murray Community Newspaper Awards.
 This event recognizes the achievements of our members in all aspects of newspaper production.

 - Revenue opportunities through our community classifieds and BCY’D Display ad programs.

-- Automatic membership in the Canadian Community Newspapers Association (CCNA), a federation of 7 regional associations, and a network of over 600 newspapers across Canada.
+- Automatic membership in News Media Canada (NMC), a federation of 7 regional associations, and a network of over 600 newspapers across Canada.

 - Automatic membership in the National News Media Council, giving members the advantage of having an arbitrator between the public and themselves in the event of a legal situation involving defamation and libel.

-- Credibility to the public and advertisers through access to the CCNA’s Canadian Media Circulation Audit (CMCA)
+- Credibility to the public and advertisers through access to the NMC’s Canadian Media Circulation Audit (CMCA)

 - Industry advancement.
 We help our members to continue publishing quality newspapers by hosting seminars on topics such as ad sales and newspaper design.

 - Government relations.
 The BCYCNA liaises with government representatives to improve the profile of our industry, and to address our interests with organizations like the Workers Compensation Board and Canada Post.